Not Medical advice, I am not a doctor

 Fluoridated tap water may increase the risk of kidney stone formation by a similar mechanism, though further epidemiologic studies are needed to determine whether fluoride in drinking water is associated with an increased incidence of kidney stones.

-potassium appears to reduce the risk of stone formation because potassium promotes the urinary excretion of citrate, an inhibitor of calcium crystal formation
+High intake of potassium appears to reduce the risk of stone formation because potassium promotes the urinary excretion of citrate, an inhibitor of calcium crystal formation

 1.